Real-time media calls and meetings with Microsoft Teams

 Frames and frame rate

 A real-time media bot interacts directly with the audio and video modalities of a media session.
-This means the bot is sending and receiving media as a sequence of frames, where each frame represents a unit of content.
-One second of audio is transmitted as a sequence of 50 frames, with each frame containing 20 ms that is 1/50th of a second of speech content.
-One second of video is transmitted as a sequence of 30 still images, each intended to be viewed for just 33.3 ms that is 1/30th of a second before the next video frame is displayed.
+The bot is sending and receiving media as a sequence of frames and each frame is a content unit.
+One second of audio is transmitted as a sequence of 50 frames.
+Each frame contains 20 ms that is 1/50th of a second of speech content.
+One second of video is transmitted as a sequence of 30 still images.
+Each image is intended to be viewed for just 33.3 ms that is 1/30th of a second before the next video frame.
 The number of frames transmitted or rendered per second is called the frame rate.